ivypuckett/spawningpool/README.md

   A forced tool call is incompatible with reasoning (Anthropic rejects the pair), so a constrained specialist must keep `--reasoning off`; `sp define specialist` rejects the combination up front.

+How the forced call is realized depends on the provider, because forcing isn't uniform across endpoints that share a wire protocol:

+- A provider defined with `--constrained-decoding` uses true **constrained decoding**: the model is grammar-constrained (via `response_format` built from the tool's parameter schema) so its output is guaranteed schema-valid, and the harness synthesizes the tool call from it.
+Streaming is disabled for such a run, since its only output is the tool's arguments.
+- Otherwise the call is forced with the portable `tool_choice: "required"`, which every OpenAI-compatible server and Anthropic accept. (`--constrained-decoding` is a capability you assert per provider — it can't be inferred, since two `openai-completions` endpoints can differ.
+Anthropic ignores the flag and uses its native forced tool choice either way.)

 A script's non-zero exit is fed back to the model as a tool error (agentic) or surfaced (constrained).